Employers and Health Information in the Workplace

 Requests from your employer

-The Privacy Rule does not prevent your supervisor, human resources worker or others from asking you for a doctor’s note or other information about your health if your employer needs the information to administer sick leave, workers’ compensation, wellness programs, or health insurance.
+Your employer can ask you for a doctor’s note or other health information if they need the information for sick leave, workers’ compensation, wellness programs, or health insurance.

-- However, if your employer asks your health care provider directly for information about you, your provider cannot disclose the information in response without your authorization unless other laws require them to do so.
+However, if your employer asks your health care provider directly for information about you, your provider cannot give your employer the information without your authorization unless other laws require them to do so.

-Generally, the Privacy Rule applies to disclosures made by your health care provider, not to the questions of your employer.
+Generally, the Privacy Rule applies to the disclosures made by your health care provider, not the questions your employer may ask.